We compare our implementation of SFFT to FFTW (a very efficient implementation

 signal size N. On the graphs to the right, we fix the signal size N and vary the sparsity of the signal.

-The graphs on the top compare SFFT 3.0 (exact k sparse algorithm) with FFTW and AAFFT.
-The graphs below compare SFFT
+The graphs on the top compare SFFT 3.0 [STOC'12] (exactly k sparse algorithm) with FFTW and AAFFT.
+The bottom graphs compare SFFT

 please refer to the papers in the Publications section.